Interference-Aware Opportunistic Random Access in Dense IoT Networks: Numerical Evaluation

 \subsection{Performance Evaluation in Practical Settings}

-In this subsection, to further ascertain the efficacy of our IA-ORA protocol, performance on the aggregate PHY throughput is evaluated in \emph{feasible} $N$ regimes.
-That is, we demonstrate the effectiveness of of our protocol when $N$ scales much slower than the condition in (\ref{eq_condition}).
-Under this practical setting, instead of using the original IA-ORA protocol, we slightly modify the IA-ORA protocol in Sections \ref{sec_method} and \ref{sec_analysis} by numerically finding the optimal parameters $\Phi_G^\ast$ and $R^\ast$ in terms of maximizing the resulting aggregate PHY throughput $R_\text{sum}(\Phi_G, R)$,\footnote{Note that the IA-ORA protocol needs to be slighted modified when it is evaluated in practical settings since it is inherently designed for asymptotically achieving the optimal PHY throughput scaling.} which is given by
+In this subsection, to demonstrate the effectiveness of our IA-ORA protocol in practice, performance on the aggregate throughput is evaluated in \emph{feasible} $N$ regimes.
+More specifically, we evaluate the performance of our protocol when $N$ scales much slower than the condition in (\ref{eq_condition}).
+Under this practical setting, instead of using the original IA-ORA protocol, the IA-ORA protocol in Sections \ref{sec_method} and \ref{sec_analysis} is slightly modified in such a way that the optimal parameters $\Phi_G^\ast$ and $R^\ast$ are numerically found in terms of maximizing the resulting aggregate throughput $R_\text{sum}(\Phi_G, R)$.\footnote{Note that the IA-ORA protocol needs to be slighted modified when it is evaluated in practical settings since it is inherently designed for asymptotically achieving the optimal throughput scaling.} That is, we aim to find

 The corresponding $\Phi_I^\ast$ can be found by using the relationship in (\ref{eq_phig_phii}).
-The optimal values of $(\Phi_G^\ast, R^\ast)$ can be found via exhaustive search for given parameter configuration including $K, N$, and $\textsf{snr}$.
+The optimal $(\Phi_G^\ast, R^\ast)$ can be found via exhaustive search for given parameter configuration including $K, N$, and $\textsf{snr}$.
 The optimal values of $(\Phi_G^\ast, R^\ast)$ are summarized in Table \ref{table_para}.
 From the table, some insightful observations are made as follows.
 For given $\textsf{snr}$ and $N$, the optimal PHY data rate $R^\ast$ tends to decrease with $K$.
 This is because more inter-cell interference is generated for larger $K$, thus leading to a lower SINR at the receivers and the resulting lower $R^\ast$.
 Moreover, for given $\textsf{snr}$ and $K$, $R^\ast$ tends to increase with $N$.
-This follows from the fact that for larger $N$, the inter-cell interference can be better mitigated with the help of the multiuser diversity gain, thereby leading to a higher SINR at the receivers.
+This comes from the fact that for larger $N$, the inter-cell interference can be better mitigated due to the multiuser diversity gain, thereby leading to a higher SINR at the receivers.
 This enables us to adopt a higher $R^\ast$.